|1||Pte. Lewis Albert Excell||51||George Davison & Rifleman Almer Allsworth Davison|

 Private Albert Edward Croucher

-Service Number: 23485, Oxfordshire and Buckinghamshire Light Infantry
+Service Number: 23485, 1st Battalion, Oxfordshire and Buckinghamshire Light Infantry

 Private Harry Barling